outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- https://www.frontiersin.org/articles/10.3389/fmolb.2018.00087/full#:~:text=Inhibitors%20of%20bacterial%20%28β-clamp%29%20and%20eukaryal%20DNA%20clamps%2C,inhibitors%2C%20natural%20products%2C%20and%20modified%20non-steroidal%20anti-inflammatory%20drugs.
 			- increase T2AA to inhibit PCNA
 				- T2AA is a small molecule analog of triiodothyronine (T3) that inhibits translesion DNA synthesis (Punchihewa et al., 2012).
-				- T2AA was found to inhibit PCNA interaction with p21 and Polδ by binding in the PIP site
+				- T2AA was found to inhibit PCNA interaction with p21 and PolΔ  by binding in the PIP site
 				- thyroid hormone 3,3′,5-triiodothyronine (T3) is a potent inhibitor of the PCNA–PIP peptide interaction
 					- https://www.sciencedirect.com/science/article/abs/pii/S0165614714000303
 			- modified peptides and small molecule inhibitors